sunmoonone/smn55/docs/features.md

 decrypt data into editor for reading and editing

 * lock
-multi-lock-code: different code unlock different feature and ui
+multi-lock-code: different code unlock different features and ui

 ### note